-Prerequisite: CHE101SN or 111; Concurrent requisite: CHE102 or 112.
+Prerequisite or Concurrent requisite: CHE101SN or CHE108SN or CHE111.

 BIO 150SN - Brain and Behavior: The Mind's Machine

 (4 credits) (NWCore option under Science and the Natural World) An interdisciplinary introduction to the biological, psychological and neuroscientific foundations of the brain, mind and behavior that integrates Christian perspectives to address questions like "who am I" and "how and why do I do what I do."